 Drag and Drop Interface

-Wix’s drag-and-drop interface makes it easier to make the website you always wanted.
+Wix’s drag-and-drop interface makes making the website you always wanted easier.
 If you do not use a template precisely as it’s constructed, it’s easy to make the changes you’d like to see.
-Simply click on an image, shape, or textbox and drag it where you want it.
-My one note on this is that depending on-page edits; the content may not appear correctly on mobile devices, so double-check.
+Click on an image, shape, or textbox and drag it where you want it.
+My one note on this is that depending on-page edits, the content may not appear correctly on mobile devices, so double-check.

 Search Engine Optimization Walk Through

 It’s essential that your website looks good and ranks well on search engines like Google and Bing.
 Wix’s comprehensive SEO walkthrough ensures your business will look good in search results.
 It takes roughly six months for search engines to index a new website.
 Wix helps you put content where it needs to be, so once indexed, it has a higher chance of appearing on the first, second, or third page of search results.